ascorbic/astro/.changeset/test-passing.md

 'astro': patch
 ---

-Fixes a bug in the server rendering that caused hydration mismatches with conditional content.
+Implements a fix for a bug in the server rendering that caused hydration mismatches with conditional content.